Furikuda/bork/docs/usage/notes.rst

 Further considerations
 ++++++++++++++++++++++

-Append-only mode is not respected by tools other than Borg. ``rm`` still works on the repository.
-Make sure that backup client machines only get to access the repository via ``borg serve``.
+Append-only mode is not respected by tools other than Bork. ``rm`` still works on the repository.
+Make sure that backup client machines only get to access the repository via ``bork serve``.

 Ensure that no remote access is possible if the repository is temporarily set to normal mode for e.g. regular pruning.

-Further protections can be implemented, but are outside of Borg's scope.
-For example, file system snapshots or wrapping ``borg serve`` to set special permissions or ACLs on new data files.
+Further protections can be implemented, but are outside of Bork's scope.
+For example, file system snapshots or wrapping ``bork serve`` to set special permissions or ACLs on new data files.

 SSH batch mode
 ~~~~~~~~~~~~~~

-When running Borg using an automated script, ``ssh`` might still ask for a password,
+When running Bork using an automated script, ``ssh`` might still ask for a password,
 even if there is an SSH key for the target server.
 Use this to make scripts more robust::

     export BORG_RSH='ssh -oBatchMode=yes'